zev-b/extra-curriculars/Udemy-Course/Data-Structures/stacks.md

         return removedNode.value;
     }
-    // more concise, less explicit
+    // 2.
+More concise, but less explicit pop() {
-    pop() {
         if (!this.first) return null;
         let temp = this.first;